40net-cloud/fortinet-oci-solutions/FortiGate/Active-Passive/readme.md

-# FortiGate Firewall Active/Passive FGCP Deployment on Oracle Cloud
+# FortiGate Firewall Active/Passive FGCP Terraform Deployment on Oracle Cloud

 This repository provides Terraform code to deploy FortiGate appliances in Oracle Cloud Infrastructure (OCI) using the FGCP architecture.